rjfarmer/gfort2py/README.md

 ### Accessing common block elements

-Theres no direct way to access the common block elements, but if you declare the the common block as a module variable you may acccess the elements by their name:
+There's no direct way to access the common block elements, but if you declare the the common block as a module variable you may access the elements by their name:

 ````fortran